 1) Reduce Customer Concentration

-Business consultants will always tell you that in order to increase the value of a business, you need to ensure that no single customer exceeds 15 per cent of your cash flow.
+The first port of call is to ensure that no single customer exceeds 15 per cent of your cash flow.
 When you rely on a low number of customers, the risks associated with your business increase.
 Therefore, constantly strive to spread your cashflow concentration thinner, and hedge your bets on more than just one or two main clients.
 If you are really unable to do so, at least make sure you protect your revenue by creating layers through signing contracts and officialising agreements you have in place with your customers.

 2) SKU Rationalisation

-Having an uncontrollable and unprofitable range of SKUs (Stock-Keeping Units) is a sure way to lowering your business’ overall profit margins.
-I f you want to increase the value of your business, you need to lower your SKU count.
+Having an uncontrollable and unprofitable range of SKUs (Stock-Keeping Units) is a sure way to lower your business’ overall profit margins.
+If you want to increase the value of your business, you need to lower your SKU count.
 You should reduce your high volume, low margin stock and consolidate your most profitable products.
 By concentrating your efforts on a controllable number of goods, you will make your business more in-demand with potential buyers.

 3) Review Marketing Activities